The Importance of User Experience in Website Design

 Microsoft quickly followed Apple with its first version of Windows, leading to a tech war that’s lasted years and now includes companies such as Google.

-Spawning multiple versions of computer, music players, smartphones, tablets and more, these tech giants are forever refining their products with the goal of being the best at what they do.
+Spawning multiple versions of computers, music players, smartphones, tablets and more, these tech giants are forever refining their products with the goal of being the best at what they do.

 A large part of the refining process centres around the interface that we use to interact with these devices.
 How easy are they to use?
 How do we feel when we use them?
-Is it easy to navigate the environment they have created, or worse, get lost within a multitude of menus and windows, leading to a feeling of deep frustration and a yearning to throw the device out of the window?
+Is it easy to navigate the environment they have created, or worse, get lost within a multitude of menus and windows?
 This is the User Experience.

 Why is User Experience (UX) Important?